opf/openproject/docs/user-guide/forums/README.md

 ### Unwatch a message

-The same applys to **unwatch a message**.
+The same applies to **unwatch a message**.
 Just select the message first which you do not want to watch any longerand click the **Unwatch** button.

 ## Edit a forum message